 The youngest of the current shrew brood, which consisted of only two, Nutter sat up and rubbed her tired eyes.
 “Can I come with?”

 “Come with?
 What d’ya mean?”

 “Well, you’re goin’ out in the Glade, aren’t ya?”

-As his sister spoke, Thutter scanned the dark corners of the earthy den.
+Thutter scanned the dark corners of the earthy den.
 He doubted they were alone.
-“You know you can’t leave the nest without Mama,” he replied.
+“You know you can’t leave the nest without Mama,” he finally replied.